-The LAS "attendance policy" suggests that instructors can allow students to miss four hours per standard UCF course, if students demonstrate that they make up for missed content and prepare adequately for subsequent classes.
+The LAS "attendance policy" suggests that instructors can allow students to miss four hours per standard UCF course, if students demonstrate that they make up for missed content and prepare adequately for sub-sequent classes.

 In some cases, absence from class is not a matter of choice.
 Such reasons as illness, close family members in need of care, death of close family members, and urgent problems relating to visa and residence permits can prevent students from attending classes.
-Inform lecturers about such cases as far in advance as possible.
+Inform lecturers about such cases as well in advance as possible.
 The Examination Office may ask for written proof.
-In case of illness, a formal doctor's certificate (Krankschreibung) is needed unless the lecturer determines otherwise.
+In case of illness, a formal doctor's note (Krankschreibung) is needed unless the lecturer determines otherwise.
 When students miss up to eight hours of class due to illness or serious problems and can catch up with the course material, lecturers may allow them to complete the course.
 In such cases, make up work may be assigned, there is however no obligation for the lecturer to offer this possibility.
-In cases of longer illness or problems impacting attendance, students should contact the LAS Program Consultation (las.consultation@ucf.uni-freiburg.de) for advice.
+In cases of longer illness or problems impacting attendance students should contact the LAS Program Consultation (las.consultation@ucf.uni-freiburg.de) for advice.

-For courses organized by other departments of the university, the attendance rules of the other degree program apply.
+For courses administered outside of UCF (e.g. other departments of the university) the attendance rules of the administering degree program apply.

-5 Plagiarism
+4 Plagiarism

-5.1 What is Plagiarism?
+4.1 What is Plagiarism?

-According to the rules of academic practice, an author has to clearly identify all sources used in the preparation of a piece of academic writing.
-In the case of Bachelor students, short responses, reviews, essays, theses, or any other written assignments are considered pieces of academic writing.
+According to the rules of academic practice, an author has to identify, in a verifiable way, all sources used in the preparation of a piece of academic writing.
+In the case of bachelor students, short responses, reviews, essays, theses, or any other written assignments are considered pieces of academic writing.
 In order to meet the requirement of verifiability, adequate information pertaining to sources needs to be provided, including: